Egyptian Flax Fibers & Raw Material

 Machine tow is considered medium grade flax fiber.
 Its fibers are not as long as the long fibers.
 It is a very good fiber for spinning yarn count from 0.2 Nm up to 6 Nm.

-Arrous (Rescutched Tow)
+Arrous (Resctched Tow)

 We offer to sell Rescutched Tow (R.T.)
 Arrous fibers.
 Rescutched tow fibers are the result of “rescutching” the fibers.